veertuinc/anka-docs/_partials/intel/Getting Started/_supported-macos-versions.md

 {{< /hint >}}

 {{< hint warning >}}
-Monterey VMs require `ablk` as the disk driver.
+Starting in Monterey, VMs require `ablk` as the disk driver.
 {{< /hint >}}